tonyandrewmeyer/operator/testing/README.md

   working on a machine charm or don't have either way a `bar` container in your `metadata.yaml`, Scenario will flag that as inconsistent.

+# Overriding default behaviour

 ## Bypassing the checker

 If you have a clear false negative, are explicitly testing 'edge', inconsistent situations, or for whatever reason the checker is in your way, you can set the `SCENARIO_SKIP_CONSISTENCY_CHECKS` envvar and skip it altogether.
 Hopefully you don't need that.

+## Adjusting the log level

+Set `OP_SCENARIO_LOGGING` to one of the standard log level names (such as `DEBUG` or `WARNING`) to change the level at which Scenario logs.

+## Adjusting the spec cache size

+Each time a `Context` object is created, the `charmcraft.yaml` (or `metadata.yaml`, `actions.yaml`, and `config.yaml`) data is loaded from disk and deserialised, if the data is not passed as dictionaries.
+In most cases, each test uses a new `Context` object, and the YAML does not change from test to test.
+To avoid unnecessary work, Scenario caches the loaded data for up to four charms.
+If your tests are working with a lot of different charms, you should get a performance benefit by changing `SCENARIO_SPEC_CACHE_SIZE` to a larger value.

 # Jhack integrations